Understanding Climate Change: A Primer

 The Intergovernmental Panel on Climate Change (IPCC)

 Other evidence of climate change continues to accumulate.
-Consistent with predictions of the IPCC since 1990, global average temperatures have indeed been rising, while the rate of atmospheric CO2 has also been increasing (Figure 3).
+Consistent with predictions of the IPCC since 1990, global average temperatures have indeed been rising, along with the rate of atmospheric CO2.
 The rate of growth in CO2 concentrations in the first eight years of the 21st century was more than twice the rate observed in the 1960s (Le Quéré et al., 2009).
 The 1990s was the warmest complete decade since 1850, and was, on average, 0.43 degrees Celsius warmer than the period 1961-1990.

 Scientific Consensus Concerning Climate Change